 Baby Zo in February, freshly bathed, regards her mother, a bit of a stinkpot

 It is too hard to talk about a new baby's smell, but I will say it is beautiful and strange in ways I did not expect.
 There is something about her clean milky brand-new puppy breaths that feels too tender to say much about.
-At one point, she smelled to me like a (gently spiced) graham cracker--the way my own dried drool used to smell on the pillow some mornings, one of the best smells I've ever made now radiating from a new person I helped to make.
+At one point, she smelled to me like a (gently spiced) graham cracker--the way my own dried drool used to smell on the pillow some mornings, one of the best smells I've ever made now emanating from a new person I helped to make.
 She smells like a sun-warmed kitten and the cleanest creek, so soft and sparkling and elemental.
 Mineral and tang.
 Yogurt pop and cheese puff.
 Now she is four months old and it is spring.

 She goes out walking in the evenings with her father and comes inside with that clean spring smell lifting off her, and it’s enough to knock me to my knees again, the radiance of it, but also a kind of grief that the world can touch her now, and she has to carry it, beautiful and blooming, on her skin.